After news article, 25 people donated teenage gifts to Sheriff's Santa

 One couple, Deaundra Green and Anthony Hunt, have four young boys at home.
 Neither of them are working right now due to unforeseen circumstances with employment.
 So far, Hunt has been supporting his family by doing side jobs.

-"It helps a whole lot," said Hunt about the Sheriff's Santa. "(The kids) are going to love it."
+"It helps a whole lot," said Hunt. "(The kids) are going to love it."

 This is not the first time Hunt and Green have needed help during the holidays.
 They said last year, they were able to get the kids gift through a different program at the Callier Forest apartments.
 Before last year, their kids had never gotten a Christmas tree.